 Modern cars are technological marvels, especially when compared to the automobiles of 50 years ago or more.
-In addition to comfort and design, manufacturers focus on implementing features to keep drivers and passengers safe in the event of a collision.
+In addition to increased comfort and stylish design, manufacturers focus on implementing features to keep drivers and passengers safe in case a collision happens.

-While many of the five most important vehicle safety features are standard in new cars, but it is still important to consider what a car offers as far as safety and protection go if you are in the market for a vehicle.
+While many of the five most important vehicle safety features are standard in new cars, it is still important to consider what a car offers as far as safety and protection go if you are in the market for a vehicle.
 Nothing is more important than your health and your family’s well-being.
 Of course, even if you drive the most technologically advanced model, you are still at risk of sustaining injuries in a serious crash.

 For a free legal consultation, call 800-537-8185

-According to DMV.org, airbags can save lives and prevent injuries in the event of a collision.
-The efficacy of airbags depends on the speed and nature of the crash, but they typically help drivers and passengers avoid hitting their heads on the dashboard, steering wheel, and other hard surfaces.
+The efficacy of airbags depends on the speed and nature of the crash.
+Typically, they help drivers and passengers avoid hitting their heads or chests on the dashboard, steering wheel, and other hard surfaces.
 Today, additional airbags also protect occupants from hitting the window, side trim, and other surfaces.

-It is important to remember that the presence of airbags does not mean that you do not need to wear a seat belt.
-Airbags can also cause harm to young children.
-Never use a rear-facing car seat in the front passenger seat unless you deactivate the airbag first.
+It is important to remember that the presence of airbags does not mean you do not need to wear a seat belt.
+Airbags can also harm young children sitting in the passenger seat.
+Never use a rear-facing car seat in the front seat unless you deactivate the airbag first.

 Antilock Brake System (ABS)

-Antilock brake systems prevent a car’s wheels from locking during sudden braking.
-This means that the driver will have better control of the vehicle in an emergency.
+Antilock brake systems prevent the car’s wheels from locking during sudden braking.
+This means the driver will have better control of the vehicle in an emergency.
 The ABS enables the driver to stop faster and avoid accidents when they may not have been able to in the past.

 Head Injury Protection

 If you were in a car accident in the Gulf South area, you can connect with the Morris Bart law firm for free today.
 One of our personal injury attorneys can meet with you to discuss your case and determine if you may have a valid claim for compensation to cover your medical expenses, lost wages, car repairs, and more.